alienet1109/RolePersonality/README.md

 # RolePersonality
-The code and dataset will be uploaded soon.
+The dataset can be found in [this URL](https://huggingface.co/datasets/alienet/RolePersonality)